eons-dev/ebbs/README.md

 You can also specify any number of other arguments in any of the command line, build.json, and system environments.
 For example, `export pypi_username="__token__"` would make `this.Fetch('pypi_username)` in the "py" Builder return `__token__`, assuming you don't set `"pypi_username" : "something else"` in the build.json nor specify `--pypi-username "something else"` on the command line.

-As always, use `ebbs --help` for help ;)

 **IMPORTANT NOTE: Most ebbs Builders will DELETE the build folder you pass to them.**

 This is done so that previous builds cannot create stale data which influence future builds.
-However, if you mess up and call, say, `ebbs -b cpp ./src` instead of `ebbs -b cpp ./build`, you will lose your "src" folder.
+However, if you mess up and call, say, `ebbs -b cpp` from `./src` instead of from `./build`, you could lose your "src" folder.
 Please use this tool responsibly and read up on what each Builder does.
-To make things easy, you can search for `clearBuildPath`.
+To make things easy, you can search for `clearBuildPath` in the python file and `clear_build_path` in the config files.
 If you see `this.clearBuildPath = False` it should be okay to use that Builder with any directory (such is the case for the Publish Builder, which zips the contents of any directory and uploads them to an online repository).
+Conversely, take note of where `"clear_build_path": true` is set.

 ### Where Are These "Builders"?